 C. For questions 1-7, complete the second sentence using the word given so that it has a similar meaning to the first sentence.
 Do not change the word given.
-You must use between THREE and EIGHT words, including the word given.
-Contractions (e.g. hadn't) count as two words.
+You must use between word that fits in the space in the same line.
 There is an example (0) at the beginning.